shivan-s/shivan.xyz/content/posts/svelte-5/index.md

 Updating may not be the first thing that comes to mind, but it's still part of the road in making your application great.

-Good luck and even if you aren't migrating the svelte 5, I hope you found value in this post.
+Good luck and even if you aren't migrating the Svelte 5, I hope you found value in this post.